3 strategies to cultivate comprehensive entrepreneurship ecosystems

 prioritize diversity and inclusion to ensure entrepreneurship ecosystems accurately reflect the communities they intend to support.

 Black and brown entrepreneurs are severely underrepresented in STEM fields, and at the current pace of progress, it would take 118 years for women and men to have equal engagement in innovation.
-Entrepreneurial ecosystems need to be designed for structural equity, and institutional stakeholders have an important role in leveling the playing field.
+Entrepreneurial ecosystems need to be designed for structural equity, and institutional collaborators have an important role in leveling the playing field.
 Building a diverse and inclusive entrepreneurial ecosystem isn’t a quick fix: it requires a comprehensive analysis of the entire system — from recruitment and retainment processes to student programming to researcher pipelines.

 “I don’t think diversity and inclusion is just one of many strategic priorities.
 It’s at the heart of what we do,” said Emily Miller.